wp-plugins/google-map-wp/readme.txt

 Enable Overview-Map-Controller.
 Select to see map controller on the bottom right corner

 Default Zoom.
-Set the zoom level for map
+Set the zoom level for maps

 Center Address.
-Give address to map center
+Give address to maps center

 Center Latitude.
-Set latitude for the map center
+Set latitude for the maps center

 Center Longitude.
-Set longitude for map center
+Set longitude for maps center

 Map width.
-Give size for map width (in presents)
+Give size for maps width (in presents)

 Map height.
-Give size for map height (in px)
+Give size for maps height (in px)

 Map align.
 Put your map on the left, right or center within  theme container

 Border Radius.
-Set the radius for map borders
+Set the radius for maps borders

 PRO Map type.
-Choose one from 4 different views of the map
+Choose one from 4 different views of the maps

 PRO Marker Infowindow Open On.
 Choose how to open information on marker